ligonteaching/EEP153_Materials/README.md

     <https://are.berkeley.edu/~ligon/appointment.html>.

--   **Drop in office hours:** Staff office hours to help with technical problems at on Thursdays 11-12p.
+-   **Drop in office hours:** Staff office hours to help with technical problems at on Thursdays 11-12p. <p>
     Eli: https://berkeley.zoom.us/j/95359027000

 <a id="org813d941"></a>